Krásná Lípa: Sights

-The Church of Saint Mary Magdalene is a late Baroque building from 1754, which replaced an old church.
+The Church of Saint Mary Magdalene is a late Baroque building from 1754, which replaced an older church.
 In 1777, the tower was built, and in 1816–1818, the extensive staircase in front of the church was built.

 The town hall is a Neo-Renaissance building with Art Nouveau elements built in 1899–1900, originally as the seat of the savings bank.

 The Bohemian Switzerland House is a tourist information office with an exposition dedicated to Bohemian Switzerland.

 The folk architecture in the village of Dlouhý Důl is well preserved and is protected as a village monument zone.
 The houses form a preserved compact set of original mostly half-timbered houses.